OpenCubicChunks/CubicChunks/README.md

 ```

 ### Compiling the mod
-Note: on windows you need to run these commands without `./`
+Note: on windows command prompt you need to run these commands without `./`
+Note: on windows powershell you need to run these commands with `.\` instead.

 This command:
 ```